Master Digital Marketing, WordPress, SEO

 How to Add Google Fonts to WordPress

-So as said WordPress makes it easier to install google font from the dashboard.
+So as said WordPress makes it easier to install Google Fonts from the dashboard.

-The process is pretty much simple as eating a cake.
+The process is pretty much as simple as eating a cake.

 Ahh… yummy! haha 😛